Severson-Group/eMach/docs/source/EM_analyzers/bfield_spm_inner_rotor.rst

-SPM Inner Rotor Magnetic Field Analyzer
+B Field SPM Inner Rotor Analyzer
 ##########################################

 This analyzer determines the normal and tangential magnetic fields created in the airgap of an inner rotor, outer stator electric machine